Skip to content

 The platform is not locked into any single technology.
 We integrate what works best for each module:

-- Source control: GitHub today, with GitLab and other providers on the roadmap.
+• Source control: GitHub and GitLab today, with other providers possible through the shared git-provider layer.

 The important thing is the concept at each layer — structured data, traceability, collaboration, observability — not the specific implementation.
 Tools evolve fast; these principles don't.